 Believe it or not, there are a couple of signs that can occur in week three to indicate you’re pregnant – but most women won’t notice them.

+There could be a mild feeling of pressure or cramping as the fertilized egg implants in your uterus.
 Some women even experience a metallic taste in their mouths, like sucking on pennies!
 (This might not go away for a while, either, but it can be controlled with citric drinks, sour candy, and brushing your tongue when brushing your teeth.)

 Pregnancy Week 3 Video